Yet-Another-Software-Team/ku-work/README.md

 docker compose up
 ```

+### Email Configuration

+For detailed information about configuring email providers, timeouts, and troubleshooting, see the [Email Configuration Guide](./backend/docs/EMAIL_CONFIGURATION.md).

 ### Alternatives
 You can also run frontend and backend service seprately by following the specific service guide